Can I Take a Loan Against My Stock Portfolio?

 • Higher LTV = Greater borrowing power: But also requires careful portfolio monitoring.

-• Listed equity shares: Blue-chip stocks from major indices like NIFTY and SENSEX.
+• Listed equity shares: Blue-chip stocks from leading indices like NIFTY and SENSEX

-• Mutual fund units: Equity or debt mutual funds with good track records.
+• Mutual fund units: Equity or debt funds with a strong performance record

-• Exchange-Traded Funds (ETFs): Liquid ETFs listed on recognised exchanges.
+• Exchange-Traded Funds (ETFs): Actively traded ETFs listed on recognised exchanges

 Interest rates and terms for a loan against your stock portfolio are designed to offer flexibility and cost-efficiency.
 Here’s what you can expect: